What is the monster under the bed?

-If you have children, there’s a good chance you’ve had to deal with issues surrounding the monster under the bed.
+If you have children, there’s a good chance you’ve had to deal with issues surrounding the scary monsters under the bed.
 You may even remember fearing said monster when you were younger.
 The monster under the bed is a fear for many children, and is now so synonymous with childhood that it has carved a strong niche in popular culture.
 We take a look at where the concept came from and speak to child psychologist Dr Laura Kauffman about why it’s such a cause of fear for children.

 History of the monster under the bed

-The monster under the bed is a variation of the bogeyman which has existed for centuries, in various guises, all around the world.
+The scary monsters under the bed is a variation of the bogeyman which has existed for centuries, in various guises, all around the world.
 It is likely that the bogeyman legend originated simply as a behaviour deterrent for children.
 For example, if a child doesn’t go to bed then they might be told that the bogeyman will ‘get them’.
 Not exactly grade-A parenting, but a common technique nonetheless, and one that is no doubt still used.

 You might be surprised at just how many countries and cultures have their own iteration of the bogeyman, some of which are incredibly inventive and really quite scary.
 Many Latin countries have the Sack Man, who takes misbehaving children away in a sack.
 France has le croquet-mitaine (the hand-cruncher), and Belgium has Ode Roge Oden which translates as ‘Old Red Eyes.’